7 Wedding Tech Trends Changing the Way We Do Weddings

 by Kate Reid

-July 18, 2019 / Jewellery Buying Guide
+May 5, 2025 / Jewellery Buying Guide

 Even if you’re one of those people who love keeping up with the latest gadgets and tech trends, you may be surprised to learn that they’ve disrupted one of our oldest institutions: the humble wedding.
 Sure, couples have sent digital invitations and used wedding hashtags for years.
 What we’re talking about is the kind of tech that’s changing the way we celebrate the big day and preserve our memories.
 In our opinion, these are the hottest wedding tech trends in 2019.

-Using GoPro to capture unique perspectives
+Using Insta360 to capture unique perspectives

 Hiring a drone to take breathtaking shots

 Drones have reached the masses and newlyweds are hooked on their unique ability to capture the scope and scenic context of their wedding, especially if there’s an outdoor ceremony.
 The sky needn’t be the limit when it comes to capturing spectacular seaside vistas or gorgeous winery settings.
 Drones are versatile, too, and lots of couples get creative by asking guests to form letters or other shapes for quirky pictures.
-And, of course, the drone is king of the group shot – no more stressing about blocked faces, insufficient space for the photographer or worrying about whether Grandma knows where to look.
+And, of course, the drone is king of the group shot – no more stressing about blocked faces, insufficient space for the photographer, or worrying about whether Grandma knows where to look.
 Maybe yours could be the next viral wedding video!

 Creating 3D wedding cake decorations

 3D printing is a big deal in the culinary world, especially when it comes to wedding cakes.
-A simple shape and classic flavours are easily elevated with amazing 3D printed shapes – tiny lifelike action figures of the bride and groom, gorgeous flowers that won’t wilt and elaborate shapes and textures.
+A simple shape and classic flavours are easily elevated with amazing 3D printed shapes – tiny lifelike action figures of the bride and groom, gorgeous flowers that won’t wilt, and elaborate shapes and textures.
 It’s next-level personalisation.
 Some couples go even further and 3D print everything from the bride’s dress to the bouquet and rings.
 Yes, really.

-Sharing the hilarity with GIF photo booths
+Sharing the hilarity with photo booths

 Using QR codes to communicate with guests